Actions staff should take to support a pregnant student

 - a Health and Safety assessment

-If they are a postgraduate research student there is a University policy on maternity, paternity and adoption leave
+If they are a doctoral student there is a University policy on maternity, paternity and adoption leave

 Support from Student Services